Background pattern

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-3. How to Take Riluzol SUN
+3. How to take Riluzol SUN

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the administration instructions of this medication exactly as indicated by your doctor.
 If in doubt, consult your doctor or pharmacist again.

 The recommended dose is one tablet twice a day.